cometbft/cometbft/docs/data-companion/grpc.md

 ```

+Note that if the legacy gRPC service in `rpc/grpc/api.go` is enabled, it should
+use a different URL than the gRPC service described in this document.

 ## Fetching **Block Results** data

 To fetch `block results` you can use a similar code as the previous one but just invoking the method to that retrieves